mrvovanness/ruby-ex/README.md

 Fork of sample openshift ruby app for experiments and testing.
-Great
+Fuck!

 <!-- toc -->